Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 Enhancing employee motivation

-While most system development companies tend to focus only on short-term solutions, what set THT apart was their ability to also support us in addressing our mid- to long-term challenges.
+While most system development companies tend to focus primarily on short-term solutions, what set THT apart was their ability to also support us in addressing our medium- and long-term challenges.
 This was the key factor in our decision to partner with THT.

 Q: How did you go about solving these issues?

 First, we began by conducting on-site interviews.
-When internal staff handle this, employees often give safe, textbook-style answers.
-However, by involving THT, we were able to gather more honest and unbiased insights.
-It really highlighted the value of having a neutral third party involved.
+When internal staff lead this process, employees often give safe, textbook-style answers.
+By involving THT, however, we were able to gather more honest and unbiased insights, which really highlighted the value of having a neutral third party.

-Next, we categorized the identified issues into two groups: those that could be solved with IT, and those that couldn't be addressed by IT alone.
-Then we further sorted them into what could be tackled immediately and what would require more time.
-Naturally, we also had to take budget constraints into account.
+Next, we categorized the issues into two groups: those that could be solved with IT, and those that couldn't be addressed by IT alone.
+We then further prioritized them based on what could be tackled immediately versus what would require more time.
+Naturally, budget constraints were also taken into consideration.

-Given that this was during the COVID-19 pandemic, we prioritized what we could act on right away specifically, digitizing paper documents and leveraging cloud-based tools.
+Since this was during the COVID-19 pandemic, we focused first on initiatives that could be implemented right away, such as digitizing paper documents and leveraging cloud-based tools.

-Within about 6 months, we successfully digitize the core paper materials used in our operations.
-After a period of testing, we were able to fully implement the system within a year.
+Within about 6 months, we successfully digitized the core paper materials used in our operations.
+After a testing period, we were able to fully implement the system within a year.

-Q: Was there anything you found particularly effective or well thought about?
+Q: Was there anything you found particularly effective or well thought out?

 At the time, we didn't have a clear mid- to long-term strategy in place.
-THT proposed a solution that was both cost-effective and highly versatile, which allowed us to get started without delay.
-We really appreciated their practical and forward-thinking approach.
+THT proposed a solution that was both cost-effective and highly versatile, allowing us to get started without delay.
+We greatly appreciated their practical and forward-thinking approach.

 Q: How did you approach the development of your mid- to long-term strategy?

-At the time, the idea of building a long-term strategy felt completely out of reach like grasping at clouds.
-But instead of just bringing in a systems consultant, THT introduced a true business strategy expert.
-They facilitated comprehensive counseling sessions that involved everyone from executives to frontline employees.
-As someone who was being considered for a future executive role myself, the experience significantly expanded both my perspective and understanding of the business.
+At the time, the idea of building a long-term strategy felt completely out of reach, like trying to grasp clouds.
+But rather than simply bringing in a systems consultant, THT introduced a true business strategy expert.
+They facilitated comprehensive counseling sessions involving everyone from executives to frontline employees.
+As someone being considered for a future executive role myself, the experience significantly broadened both my perspective and understanding of the business.

 Through a series of structured workshops, we learned how to: